catchychoruses/chatapp-redux/README.md

 - uses RTK Listener Middleware for listening to incoming messages
 - uses Prisma ORM
-- uses JWT for user authentication
+- uses JWT for user/request authentication
 - neatly wrapped in a docker container

 wip!